eltrompetero/coniii/README.md

 ConIII is a Python package for solving maximum entropy problems with a focus on the pairwise maximum entropy model, also known as the inverse Ising problem.
-Support for Python 3.7 and higher only (v0.2.10 works with Python 2.7 but is no longer actively maintained).
+Support for Python 3.7 and higher only.

-If you use ConIII for your research, please cite the following:
+If you use ConIII for your research, please consider citing the following:
 > Lee, E.D. and Daniels, B.C., 2019.
 Convenient Interface to Inverse Ising (ConIII): A
 > Python 3 Package for Solving Ising-Type Maximum Entropy Models.
 Journal of Open Research
 > Software, 7(1), p.3.
 DOI: http://doi.org/10.5334/jors.217.